 For six summers he (co)organized and co-directed the "German Summer in Sewanee" language immersion seminar at the University of the South, Sewanee, TN.
 In 2005 he was a visiting scholar for the "Rutgers University in Berlin" summer program and in the summers of 2008 and 2010 he was a visiting professor at Salzburg College in Salzburg, Austria.
 At Gordon College, he heads the German program and co-directs the Linguistics major and minor program.
 In 2006, Dr. Thuswaldner received Gordon’s Distinguished Junior Faculty Award.

-Dr. Thuswaldner is an active member of several European and American academic organizations (including the Modern Language Association, German Studies Association, Linguistic Society of America, Austrian Studies Association, American Association of Teachers of German, Society of Germanic Linguistics).
-He serves on the Linguistics in Higher Education Committee (LiHEC) of the Linguistic Society of America and in addition, Dr. Thuswaldner holds two elected positions: he serves as a member of the board and regional director of the Northeast for the Conference on Christianity and Literature and he heads the Boston branch of the Gesellschaft für deutsche Sprache (GfdS).
+Dr. Thuswaldner is an active member of several European and American academic and professional organizations (including the Modern Language Association, PEN USA, and PEN Club Austria). holds three elected positions: he serves on the boards of the American Friends of the Documentation Center of Austrian Resistance, the Conference on Christianity and Literature, and the Gesellschaft für deutsche Sprache.
+He is also the regional director of the Northeast for the Conference on Christianity and Literature and he heads the Boston branch of the Gesellschaft für deutsche Sprache.